#[derive(Model)]

 both behave as a regular composite primary key.

-Multiple partition and local entries are allowed:
+Multiple partition and local fields are allowed using bracket syntax:

 required.
 You cannot mix the simple and named forms.